PHIL 260 Business Ethics • 5 Cr.

 Introduction to ethical theories relevant to issues and problems in business.
 Explores ethical concerns in marketing, race/gender bias, economics, the natural environment, employee-employer duties, and civic relations.
 Same as BUS 260.
 Either PHIL 260 or BUS 260 may be taken for credit, not both.

 After completing this class, students should be able to:

-- demonstrate knowledge of ethical theories (e.g., Utilitarianism, Relativism) relevant to contemporary business practice by explaining in short essays what each theory claims and what those claims would entail in business practice.
+- Demonstrate knowledge of ethical theories (e.g., Utilitarianism, Relativism) relevant to contemporary business practice.

-- apply comprehension of ethical theories to specific cultural considerations (e.g., race bias in employment practice, breast-feeding policies in the workplace), and articulate how these theories can be consistently and coherently applied.
+- Apply ethical theories to specific cultural considerations (e.g., race bias in employment practice, breast-feeding policies in the workplace).